koinos/koinos-docs/docs/tutorials/AssemblyScript/typescript-first-smart-contract.md

 [Protobuf website](https://developers.google.com/protocol-buffers)

 > Protocol buffers are Google's language-neutral, platform-neutral, extensible mechanism for serializing structured data – think XML, but smaller, faster, and simpler.

-How does Koinos leverage Protobuf?

-Simple, it's just everywhere in the codebase of the blockchain framework.
-It's used for interacting with the blockchain, it's used by the microservices that composed the blockchain framework and it's also used to store data on the blockchain.
-So, this means that since our smart contract most likely needs to store data and you're creating a smart contract for someone to use, you'll need to learn about Protobuf, but don't worry, it's super simple.
-It's just describing what's called messages that are just structures that you could find in any programming language. (a structure name and properties (a property type and a property name))

 The proto folder should look like this: